RocketPy-Team/RocketPy/docs/user/rocket/generic_surface.rst

 - :math:`\bar{q}` is the dynamic pressure.
 - :math:`A_{ref}` is the reference area used to calculate the coefficients.
+   Commonly the rocket's cross-sectional area is used as the reference area.

 The moment coefficients can be defined as: